📦 FREE shipping on orders over £25 | Call us on 0333 123 0880

 Randy Newman

-Randy Newman is the Senior Fellow for Evangelism and Apologetics at The C. S. Lewis Institute in the Washington, DC area.
-He has also taught at numerous theological seminaries and colleges.
+Randy Newman was the Senior Fellow for Evangelism and Apologetics at The C. S. Lewis Institute in the Washington, DC area.
+He also taught at numerous theological seminaries and colleges.
 After serving for over 30 years with Campus Crusade for Christ, he established Connection Points, a ministry to help Christians engage people’s hearts the way Jesus did.
-He has written a number of books and articles about evangelism and other ways our lives intertwine with God’s creation.
-He is also the host of Questions That Matter, a podcast of the C. S. Lewis Institute.
-He and his wife Pam live in Annandale, VA and are grateful for their children and a growing number of grandchildren.
+He wrote a number of books and articles about evangelism and other ways our lives intertwine with God’s creation.
+He was also the host of Questions That Matter, a podcast of the C. S. Lewis Institute.
+He was married to Pam and lived in Annandale, VA.

 Featured product